Increase your space with multi-purpose rooms

 The magical sliding screen for inside/outside

-Sliding screens are a great way to open rooms onto other rooms, not only doubling the size of the space but in the case of this house, bringing the outside in.
-This small side courtyard is situated adjacent to a hallway that acts as a thoroughfare, however, when the sliding doors are open, an extra internal room is created.
-The open ceiling acts as a large skylight allowing the outdoor elements such as greenery, sun and the moonlight to enter.
+Sliding screens are a great way to open rooms onto other rooms.
+Not only doubling the size of the space but in the case of this house, bringing the outside in.
+This small side courtyard is situated adjacent to a hallway that acts as a thoroughfare.
+However, when the sliding doors are open, an extra internal room is creating.
+The open ceiling acts as a large skylight allowing the outdoor elements such as greenery.
+Sun and the moonlight to enter.
 The sliding glass doors fold back onto each other and stack neatly on one wall allowing the full space to be used.

 When the bed is behind closed doors, it looks like any other cupboard space and with one pulling action the bed folds down.
 Creative joinery designs and storage solutions allow for a truly flexible space.

-The fold-out bed that disappears into the wall works really well when it is integrated into wall joinery that provides additional storage and book shelves.
+The fold-out bed that disappears into the wall works really well.
+When it is integrate into wall joinery that provides additional storage and book shelves.
 When the bed is in its upright position, you wouldn’t know that the space also acts as a bedroom.

-The space under the stairs is commonly a dumping ground for excess random household items or, at the very least, somewhere to store the vacuum cleaner.
+The space under the stairs is commonly a dumping ground for excess random household items.
+Also, at the very least, somewhere to store the vacuum cleaner.
 Clever designers are now making the most of this area to create additional rooms such as study nooks.